Madeira wine: Noble varieties

-A fifth noble grape, Terrantez, almost became extinct on the island but has been making a comeback.
+A fifth noble grape, Terrantez, underwent a documented revival after nearing extinction, helped by subsidy and replanting efforts intended to increase plantings on the island.
 Its style ranges in sweetness from that of Verdelho to that of Bual, never being quite as dry as Sercial nor quite as sweet as Malvasia.

+Alongside these varieties, Tinta Negra bottlings are treated as an important part of the Madeira red grape category.